 Are there any disadvantages of combination feeding?

-If exchanging some breastfeeds for formula milk then your baby will not receive as many antibodies and so their immune system may not be as well protected from certain infections.2
+If your mixed feeding involves exchanging some breastfeeds for baby formula, then your baby will not receive as many benefits as they normally would if they were exclusively breastfed.
+As such, their immune system may not be as well protected from certain infections (1).

 Is combination feeding bad for my baby?

 No, combination feeding is not bad for your baby.

 It’s well documented that there are many, and every time you breastfeed, your baby will benefit from the antibodies it contains.
 The more you breastfeed, the more they’ll receive.
 However, at the end of the day, any breastmilk is better than none at all (8).
 As long as you follow the advice around how to support your milk supply when you’re mixed feeding, there’s no reason why it shouldn’t be a success for you and your baby.

 If you’ve got any concerns at all, always speak to your GP, midwife or health visitor, who will be able to provide or signpost you to the breastfeeding support you need.

 Advantages of combination feeding; benefits of mixing breastmilk and formula

 Choosing to combine breastfeeding with infant formula has a number of advantages.
 In the first instance, whilst not at the same level as exclusive breastfeeding, your baby will still be getting some of the many benefits that breast milk has to offer.
 For example, the antibodies that support your baby’s immune system and help to protect them from various illnesses and infections (8).